 If there are any deposits on my bank statement that do not appear on my check register, I add them.
 I find those deposits by looking on my bank statement for any values in the “Paid In” column that don’t have a check mark next to them.
-My bank pays a very small amount of interest on my checking account every month.
-I never remember to record the interest as a deposit on the day it goes into my account, so have to add a line my check register for that deposit.
+My bank pays a very small amount of A charge for borrowing money, most often based on a percentage of the amount owed. on my checking account every month.
+I never remember to record the A charge for borrowing money, most often based on a percentage of the amount owed. as a deposit on the day it goes into my account, so have to add a line my check register for that deposit.

 So far, I have adjusted the amount the bank recorded as my balance on the date the statement was prepared for deposits I made subsequently.
 Remember the goal of this process is to make sure the bank statement balance equals my checkbook balance after adjustment for any transactions that don’t appear in both places.